pryley/site-reviews/readme.txt

 = Minimum Requirements =

+- MySQL 5.6 or greater
+- PHP 7.2 or greater
 - WordPress 5.8 or greater
-* PHP 7.2 or greater
-* MySQL 5.6 or greater

-If your server and website does not meet the minimum requirements shown below, the plugin will automatically deactivate and a notice will appear explaining why.

 = Automatic installation =

 Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.
 To do an automatic install of Site Reviews, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

 In the search field type “Site Reviews,” then click “Search Plugins.”
 Once you’ve found it, you can view the plugin details such as the point release, rating, and description.
-Most importantly of course, you can install it by clicking “Install Now,” and WordPress will take it from there.
+Install it by clicking “Install Now,” and WordPress will take it from there.

 = Manual installation =

-Manual installation method requires downloading the Site Reviews plugin and uploading it to your web server via your favorite FTP application.
+Manual installation method requires downloading the Site Reviews plugin and uploading it to your web server with a FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

-= Updating =
+= Updating

 Automatic updates should work smoothly, but we still recommend you back up your site.